Comprehensive Eye Health Exam Process

 Other Visual Tests

-Based on the optometrist’s assessment, patients may require to do additional tests such as a visual field analyzer, which tests for visual field defects.
-If you are interested in contact lenses, corneal topography might be needed.
+Based on the optometrist’s assessment, patients may require doing additional tests such as a visual field analyzer, which tests for visual field defects.
+If you are interested in contact lenses, a contact lens fitting and/or corneal topography might be needed.
 If you are interested in LASIK or refractive surgery, pachymetry will be conducted.
 If you are interested in purchasing eyewear, a PD and seg height measurement is necessary for proper vision correction and fitting.
 If the optometrist diagnoses for cataracts or glaucoma, Optical Coherence Tomography (OCT) would need to be completed.
 OCT is a specialized device similar to an MRI, which scans the retina for diagnosis and monitoring progression of eye diseases.

 Retinal photography is another service that uses a specialized camera to take a picture of the interior surface of the eye including the retina, optic disc, macula and posterior pole.
 This service is recommended, but optional.
-Retinal photographs should be taken every year in order for the optometrist to properly monitor the overall health of your eyes.
-In order to take a proper image of the retina, the patient would require to be dilated to increase the size of the pupil.
-The dilation and retinal photography process takes between 10 to 15 minutes.
+Retinal photographs should be taken every year for the optometrist to properly monitor the overall health of your eyes.
+To take a proper image of the retina, the patient would require to be dilated to increase the size of the pupil.
+The dilation and retinal photography process take between 10 to 20 minutes.